Data theft: Police officers and staff not informed for month

 The PSNI's data risk management unit was first informed of the theft incident on 27 July.

-However, it has now emerged that individuals were not advised of the data leak, which could have compromised their security, until 4 August.
+However, in response to questions from BBC News NI, it has emerged that individuals were not advised of the data leak, which could have compromised their security, until 4 August.

 BBC News NI understands that what happened during the intervening weeks is being urgently reviewed.